siddharth-pro/gitSiddharth.github.io/prorisc.md

 * As of now the ALU performs limited operations like ADD, SUB, AND and NOT.
 The two operand registers OP1 and OP2 are used to give inputs to the ALU.
 * There is also a flag register to store information about zero and negative condition required for branch operations.
 * The Multiplexer allows the output from registers, pc, alu and memory based on the select bits from the FSM.
-* There are two branch operations possible: unconditional branch and branch if zero.
+* Two branch operations are possible: unconditional branch and branch if zero.

 ![proRISC](/assets/images/proRISC.jpg)